mykola-zalizniak/BotBrowser/profiles/PROFILE_CONFIGS.md

 - If a field is omitted, BotBrowser uses profile defaults where appropriate.
 - CLI `--bot-config-*` flags override profile `configs` with the highest priority
 - **uaFullVersion Tip:** When JavaScript calls `navigator.userAgentData.fullVersion`, BotBrowser replaces the default value with this field.
 Ensure the full version matches the Chromium major version (e.g., Chromium 138 → full version starts with “138.”).
 See https://chromiumdash.appspot.com/releases.
+- **brandFullVersion Tip:** Pair this with `browserBrand` when mimicking Edge/Opera/Brave cadences so UA-CH tuples expose the vendor’s own full-version token instead of the Chromium one.

 ---